simonlim42/OOP-Map-Visualiser/README.md

 # Parking Lot Project

-This project focusses on implementing a  parking lot system with **object-oriented principles** on Java.
+This project focusses on implementing a  parking lot system with **object-oriented principles** in Java.

 ## Overview